manuGil/r-refactoring/README.md

 Follow these steps to refactor the code in this repository.
 Do as much as time allows.
 A more detailed explanation of the steps is provided in [REFACTORING.md](REFACTORING.md).

 - [x] Write approval tests.
-A tests that runs the code for three maps is provided in test.R.
-You can run it with testthat::test_file("test.R").
+A tests that runs the code for three maps is provided in `test.R`.
+You can run it with `testthat::test_file("test.R")`.
 Make sure it passes before starting refactoring.
 - [ ] Reduce clutter.
 Remove commented-out code, unnecessary print statements, and any redundant code.
 - [ ] Reduce Cyclomatic Complexity.
 Break down large functions into smaller, more manageable ones.
 Each function should ideally do one thing.
 - [ ] Compose methods.
 Combine related functions into classes or modules to improve organization and readability.
 Rename functions, variables, files, directories to better reflect the code's purpose and behavior.